Gluten Free New England Lobster Chowder

 Duke’s Seattle: A Classic, Award Winning Recipe

-Please let us know how your GF New England Style Lobster Chowder turned out!
+Please let us know how your gluten free New England Lobster Chowder turned out!
 We love to receive feedback.
 Please rate this recipe and leave a comment in the section provided below.
 Thank you!

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 This may be purchased through our website or through our partners: Amazon.com & Azure Standard.
 If you choose to make this with another flour blend, please note that your results may differ.

 P.S.
 Flour Farm gives back.
 We are committed to bringing healthy food to members of our community.
 If you are looking for replacement ingredients, please consider supporting Flour Farm and 2nd Harvest by clicking on this Amazon Associate link.
 We donate 50% of the profit made from Amazon purchases to 2nd Harvest, which is a local organization dedicated to feeding our children, our community and helping those in need.
 You will be sent directly to Amazon.com; we do not store any of your information.
 Thank you and share the love.– Teri & Dave

 What could be better than seafood paired with a creamy soup base?
 Besides chocolate paired with just about anything?
 This delicious, gluten free version of New England Lobster Chowder will knock your knickers off.
 Feel free to adapt it any way that pleases your family.
 Enjoy!

 Substitutions: Do you need to substitute an ingredient?
 Click here.